Find Affordable College Courses

 $14,738 Average Tuition & Fees

-Northern Illinois University came in at #9 in this year’s edition of the Best Value Physical Sciences Schools in the Great Lakes Region ranking.
+Northern Illinois University landed the #9 spot in the 2023 rankings for the best value physical sciences programs.
 NIU is a fairly large public school located in the suburb of Dekalb.

 The average tuition and fees for an out-of-state undergraduate student at NIU are $14,738 a year.
 Physical Sciences majors at NIU take out an average of $20,500 in student loans while working on their egree.